MichalLytek/typegraphql-nestjs/README.md

 export default class AppModule {}
 ```

-> Be aware that you cannot mix `TypeGraphQLFederationModule.forRoot()` with the base `TypeGraphQLModule.forFeature()` one.
-> You need to consistently use only `TypeGraphQLFederationModule` across all modules.

-Then, for exposing the federated schema using Apollo Gateway, you should use the standard NestJS [GraphQLGatewayModule](https://docs.nestjs.com/graphql/federation#federated-example-gateway).
+Then, for exposing the federated schema using Apollo Gateway, you should use the standard [NestJS `ApolloGatewayDriver` solution](https://docs.nestjs.com/graphql/federation#federated-example-gateway).

 ## Caveats